 Intergovernmental Revenue (Line 3, Resources): this line-item replaces what was previously the "Federal Pass-through Grant - ODOT".
 For FY26, this line-item includes the funding sources referenced in the budget summary as FHWA PL, FTA Section 5303, Safe Streets (SS4A), SHF - BMPO, and SHF - Awards.
+Due to the basis upon which these funds are received and recognized18 in combination with the when authorized expenses are incurred19, it is common for most of this revenue to be expended in the third and fourth quarters of the fiscal year.

-State Match (Line 4, Resources): this line refers to ODOT's contribution toward meeting the match requirement for the FHWA PL funds.
+State Match (Line 4, Resources): this line refers to ODOT's contribution toward meeting the match requirement for the FWHA PL funds20.

 Bend/Deschutes County In-Kind Match (Line 5, Resources): this line includes local contributions toward meeting local match requirements for FHWA PL funds, FTA 5303 funds, and SS4A grant funds.
+This line is equal to the In-Kind Match expense (Line 40).

 Loan from City of Bend General Fund (Line 6, Resources): this represents the loan amount expected to be received on June 30 of the fiscal year.
 Grant reimbursement revenues are typically received 1-2 months after expenditures are incurred.
 This is an overnight loan and does not accumulate interest.
 It is intended to cover reimbursements not received by the end of the fiscal year.
-For FY26, a year-end loan from the City of Bend is anticipated on June 30, 2025, to cover charges in advance of grant reimbursement.
+For FY26, a year-end